 - Startup expenses: fixed or variable expenses like rent and payroll (these are tax-deductible).

 Determine your fixed costs (also known as overhead costs).
-Budgeting startups can include things such as payroll and benefits, business insurance, web hosting, bank fees, rent or mortgage, business insurance, internet and phone, and other professional services.
+Budgeting startups can include things such as payroll and benefits, business insurance, web hosting, bank fees, rent or mortgage, internet and phone, and other professional services.
+Working with a business insurance broker or other services can help reduce these costs if done right.

 Determine your variable costs (these typically don’t have a set monthly cost).
 Budgeting startups can include things such as advertising spend, equipment, utilities, freelance services, travel and events, transport, raw materials, shipping costs, and business income taxes.